MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/input/eye-tracking/eye-tracking-basic-setup.md

 1. An _'Eye Gaze Data Provider'_ must be added to the input system.
 This provides eye tracking data from the platform.
 2. The _'GazeInput'_ capability must be enabled in the application manifest.
-   **This capability can be set in Unity 2019, but in Unity 2018 and earlier this capability is only available in Visual Studio and through the MRTK build tool**
+   **This capability can be set in Unity 2019, but in Unity 2018 and earlier this capability is only available in Visual Studio and through the MRTK build tool**.
 3. The HoloLens **must** be eye calibrated for the current user.
 Check out our [sample for detecting whether a user is eye calibrated or not](eye-tracking-is-user-calibrated.md).

 ### A note on the GazeInput capability